jonasmcferreira/adventures/docs/drakkenheim/characters.md

 ![page break](images/marianne-blackwood.png){ width="300" }

 From a young age, Eldrin was enrolled in the revered Saint Selina's Monastery, located in a tranquil part of Drakkenheim away from the bustling heart of the city.
 This was a tradition in the Blackwood family to ensure that its heirs were imbued with a strong sense of duty, discipline, and a moral compass aligned with the principles of order and righteousness.
-Under the stern but wise mentorship of High Cleric Bartholomew, Eldrin delved into the studies of theology, divine rituals, and the moral codes that govern the laws of both men and gods.
+Under the stern but wise mentorship of Flamekeeper Nathaniel Flint, Eldrin delved into the studies of theology, divine rituals, and the moral codes that govern the laws of both men and gods, and also entailed rigorous physical drills to hone his combat skills, as a cleric was expected to be a bulwark against chaos and a guardian of the societal structure.

 ![page break](images/sanctum-of-order.png){ width="300" }

-His clerical training also entailed rigorous physical drills to hone his combat skills, as a cleric of order was expected to be a bulwark against chaos and a guardian of the societal structure.
-These years of disciplined training under the vigilant guidance of Flamekeeper Nathaniel Flint forged a strong, dutiful personality within Eldrin, echoing his father’s teachings of upholding the Blackwood legacy of loyalty, honor, and duty.

 The fall of the meteor on Drakkenheim was a cataclysmic event that shattered Eldrin's world.
 The Blackwood estate in the city was obliterated, claiming the lives of both Lord Alistair and Lady Marianne.
 This tragedy wasn’t just a personal loss for Eldrin, but also a grave threat to the legacy of the Blackwoods.
 With no heir to carry forward the family's lineage and uphold its noble status, the name of Blackwood faced the threat of fading into oblivion.
 This crisis weighed heavily on Eldrin, igniting a fervent resolve to reclaim and restore his family's honor and position in Drakkenheim.

+In the immediate aftermath of the meteorite's fall and during the subsequent civil war, Eldrin delved deeper into his clerical training, the structured teachings providing a semblance of order amidst the chaos that reigned outside the walls of The Sanctum of Order.
+The years of disciplined training under the vigilant guidance of Flamekeeper Nathaniel Flint forged a strong, dutiful personality within Eldrin, echoing his father’s teachings of upholding the Blackwood legacy of loyalty, honor, and duty.

 The Blackwoods had always aligned with Mannfred during the Civil War, valuing the preservation of the established order that Mannfred represented.
 When the war erupted, Eldrin found himself amidst the turmoil, his loyalties tied to the forces supporting Mannfred.
 He served as a military cleric, offering his healing and strategic expertise to the cause he believed would restore order to the land.

-In the immediate aftermath of the meteorite's fall and during the subsequent civil war, Eldrin delved deeper into his clerical training, the structured teachings providing a semblance of order amidst the chaos that reigned outside the walls of The Sanctum of Order.
-His dedication to his training was a beacon of hope amidst the uncertainty, a means to prepare himself for the monumental task of restoring his family’s legacy.

 Years later, whispers of an ancient secret started surfacing.
 It was rumored that the Blackwoods were privy to a royal secret that could potentially alter the power dynamics within the house von Kessel.
 This secret was believed to be known only to Lord Alistair and a few within the royal circle.
 With his father's demise, the onus of uncovering and wielding this secret fell upon Eldrin.
 The secret was said to be a lever of power or leverage over the royalty, a clandestine truth that, if revealed, could significantly benefit the Blackwood family, reinstating their position within the royal court and possibly even beyond.